 We take the convention that if the set of changepoints contains changes outside the region of data, then these changes are ignored.
 For example, if $\tau<s$ or $\tau\ge e$ then $\Loss(x_{s:e};\tau_{u:v},\tau)=\Loss(x_{s:e};\tau_{u:v})$.
 Let $\Loss(x_{s:e}; \varnothing)$ denote the segmentation cost where there is no changepoint between $s$ and $e$.

-If we know the number of changepoints, $m$ say, it would be natural to estimate their locations by the set $\htau_{1:m}$, which minimises $\Loss(x_{1:T}; \tau_{1:m})$.
-In practice we need to also estimate the number of changepoints, and consider methods that estimate both $m$ and $\tau_{1:m}$ as the value that minimises the $L_0$ penalised cost:
+If we know the number of changepoints, $m$, it would be natural to estimate their locations by the set $\htau_{1:m}$, which minimises $\Loss(x_{1:T}; \tau_{1:m})$.
+However, in practice we need to also estimate the number of changepoints.
+Therefore we consider methods that estimate $m$ and $\tau_{1:m}$ simultaneously as the value that minimises the $L_0$ penalised cost:

 where $\beta>0$ is a user-defined tuning parameter that penalises the addition of each changepoint.
 We call (\ref{def.est}) minimisation of $L_0$ penalised cost as $m\beta$ can be viewed as an $L_0$ penalty on the difference in segment parameters associated with neighbouring time-points.